RudRo09/ClientWork/README.md

 	<br>
 	<p><strong>Operations: </strong></p><ol>
 		<li><strong>searchDB(): </strong>this method is run when the user specifies a reminder by typing its name.
 This method searches the database for reminder with 			similar names and asks the user if this is the reminder they intended to add</li>
-		<li><strong>select_createNewReminder(): </strong>this method is run when the searchDB() method could not find any match in the database.
+		<li><strong>select_createNewReminder(): </strong>this method is run when the <strong>searchDB()</strong> method could not find any match in the database.
 It allows user to select 		  a reminder type for the reminder, or add a new one, and then saves the new reminder together with its type in the database</li>
 		<li><strong>saveNewReminder(): </strong>method that saves new reminders in the reminder list.</li>
 		<li><strong>saveMultipleListAtATime(): </strong>method that enables the system to save multiple reminder list at a time.</li>
 		<li><strong>groupByReminderType(): </strong>this method groups the reminders by their type and saves them.</li>